cmadland/teaching/pages/03.edci339/01.home/unit-05/item.md

 Another tool I'd like to introduce today is called [hypothes.is](https://hypothes.is).

+!! hypothes.is will store your email, name, and annotations on US servers.
+I trust them, but you are not required to give them your information.

+Here are instructions for getting started.

+<a class="embedly-card" data-card-controls="0" href="https://teaching.madland.ca/hypothesis">Hypothes.is</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Once you have a group created, all of the annotations for that group are shown on one page, allowing the community/group to see what conversations are happening.

 <a class="embedly-card" data-card-controls="0" href="https://hypothes.is/groups/GpwzVGQi/edci339-summer19">edci339-summer19 | Hypothesis</a>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>